 Marvel Comics has been in the business of making people cry for as long as they’ve existed.
-Between the heavy social commentary on discrimination we’ve seen in X-Men titles dating back to the '60s all the way up to the death of America’s First Avenger in 2007, Marvel knows how to pull at our heartstrings.
+Between the heavy social commentary on discrimination we’ve seen in X-Men titles dating back to the '60s all the way up to the passing of America’s First Avenger in 2007, Marvel knows how to pull at our heartstrings.
 Here are some sad Marvel comics that will make you cry.
 Vote up the most emotional Marvel moments.

 Ultimate Spider-Man, like the rest of the Ultimate universe, promised to be a darker, more edgy take on everyone's favorite Web Head.
 How, then, do you make a story about an orphaned teenager losing his father figure due to his own arrogance even more depressing?
 Easy.
-You kill him when he's 16.
+You off him when he's 16.

 In the Death of Spider-Man arc, Peter can't really catch a break.
 He gets beaten within an inch of his life by the Sinister Six, but repeatedly puts off medical treatment in order to save his family and his community.
-He takes a bullet for Captain America, survives a bridge blowing up, and still manages to bash Norman Osborn to death with a truck.
-The resulting explosion, however, finally does him in.
+He takes a bullet for Captain America, survives a bridge blowing up, and still manages to bash Norman Osborn with a truck.
+The resulting fireball, however, finally does him in.
 With the last of his strength, he manages to tell Aunt May that he "did it."
 He made up for not being able to save Uncle Ben by saving her.

 With that, Peter Parker draws his last breath, leaving New York City a better place than he found it.

 When the attacks on the World Trade Center and the Pentagon happened in September 2001, it was genuinely difficult to process, especially for kids young enough to both comprehend what was going on and simultaneously have no idea the gravity of the situation at hand.